 Between 1997and 2013 I worked in Kensington and Chelsea within the Language Development Service as a teacher and an Active Teacher Consultant, providing strategic support for ethnic minority pupils, including those developing English as an Additional Language.

-I was one of the first parent governors when I was elected to the governing body in 1986.
-Prior to that parents had not been represented on the GB.
+I was one of the first parent governors when I was elected to the Governing Body and, together with another parent governor, I was a founder of the Fitzjohn’s After School Clubs.
+Prior to that date parents had not been represented on the Governing Body.
 One of my reasons for becoming a governor was because I believe that children benefit from the involvement of their parents in their school.
 I have three daughters, who are now adults, and they have all done well following their education at Fitzjohn’s.
-Together with another parent governor, I was a founder member of the Fitzjohn’s after school clubs.
 I was vice-chair of governors for a number of years and chair for four years.
+I now chair the Education Committee of the Governing Body